PATH Riders Council: Building a Model for Transit Agency & Customer Collaboration

-I shared the updated PATH map at the Port Authority Board of Commissioners public meeting to highlight collaboration between PATH & PRC, and emphasize the value of giving customers comprehensive information about transit.
+Addressing the 11-member Board of Commissioners of the Port Authority of NY & NJ, I presented the updated PATH map to highlight collaboration between PATH & PRC, and emphasize the value of giving customers comprehensive information about transit.

 RidePATH: Official PATH Train App Gives Customers Real-Time Train Info, Maps, & Alerts

 Heading home from work?
 Heading out for a night on the town?
 The new RidePATH app for iPhone & Android offers real-time train status before you enter the station.
 PATH Riders Council, PATH, and the Port Authority technology team worked closely to ensure that PATH’s official app offers information and tools that help customers have a great experience on PATH.
 You can use the app to check train schedules by station – even when underground, get line and station-specific PATHAlerts as you approach a station, set your favorite stations so your typical trip schedule is quickly accessible, find the PATH station closest to your current location, and view the PATH service map with regional transit connections.

 New Service to Meet Changing Ridership Demands